BroadcomSaaSOps/f5/README.md

 ### Purpose
 This playbook automates the addition and removal of pool members in the F5, for the purposes of RHEL5->RHEL6 migrations.
-This will likely be enhanced for more later.
+This can be enhanced with more functionality later.

 ### Overview
 Automation for the F5 includes the following steps: